oguzalp7/Automate_Tinder/README.md

 # Other Dependency
   Apache to load up your html file to web browser

+### Important to know, this is not a user friendly application.
+It programmed prior to fun, and practice on Web Scraping and Web Automation.

+# Usage
+  - Enter your Facebook e-mail and password into "info.py"
+  - Put Rate API folder into your /www folder.
+(Ubuntu: /var/www, Windows: "Apache"/www)
+  - Then run tinder_bot.py

 # References
   # Aaron Jack
     Referenced Videos: